dmgatti/SingleCellRNAseq/_episodes/04-Quality-Control.md

 ## Issues in scRNA-seq

 There are many technical reasons why cells produced by an scRNA-seq protocol might not be of high quality.
-The goal of the quality control step is to assure that only single, live cells are included in the final data set.
+The goal of the quality control steps are to assure that only single, live cells are included in the final data set.
 Failure to do this may adversely impact cell type identification, clustering, and interpretation of the data.

-Some technical issues that may arise include:
+Some technical questions that you might ask include:

 1. What happens to make mitochondrial expression higher?
 1. Why do we check for ribosomal gene content?
 1. What is UMI, what happens to make it bad, and why to we check UMI?
 1. What happens to make gene counts low in a cell and how do we use gene counts per cell to fix it?

-## Creating a Seurat Object

 ### Filtering Genes by Counts